kxxt/aspeak/README.md

   -f FILE, --file FILE  Text/SSML file to speak, default to `-`(stdin).
   -o OUTPUT_PATH, --output OUTPUT_PATH
                         Output wav file path
+  -l LOCALE, --locale LOCALE
+                        Locale to use, default to en-US
 ```

 - If you don't specify `-o`, we will use your default speaker.